Urgent Care Comes to MCHC

 “Urgent care is a little bit above primary care, which is what most walk-in clinics do, and a lot below the emergency room,” said Dr. Christina Economos, MCHC’s medical director.

 Primary care physicians help patients maintain their general health and provide regular check-ups.
 Urgent care patients require on-the-spot treatment but can be sent home after receiving care, unlike emergency patients who require hospitalization, explained Economos.
-Examples of urgent care include dehydrated kids who need intravenous (IV) fluids, sprained wrists that need splints, cuts that require stitches and minor asthma attacks.
+Examples of urgent care include dehydrated kids who need intravenous (iv hydration) fluids, sprained wrists that need splints, cuts that require stitches and minor asthma attacks.

 Primary care physicians generally require appointments and have daytime office hours.
 Urgent care clinics don’t require appointments and usually have extended hours.